-The area of Cala d’Or encompasses a collection of inlets over a strip of rocky coastline which has arisen around old fishing harbors.
-The resort is relatively modern made up of white washed apartments and villas but with the absence of high-rise buildings.
+The area of Cala d’Or encompasses a collection of inlets over a strip of rocky coastline that has arisen around old fishing harbours.
+The resort is relatively modern made up of white-washed apartments and villas but with the absence of high-rise buildings.

-In the main town area there is a central shopping street.
-Close to this a pedestrian zone surrounded by classy bars and restaurants which has become a focal point for evening entertainment.
+In the main town area, there is a central shopping street.
+Close to this is a pedestrian zone surrounded by classy bars and restaurants which has become a focal point for evening entertainment.

 The beaches in this area are found at the base of the inlets and are typically very small.
-Cala Ferrera and Cala Gran are the biggest and have a 2015 blue flag for water and beach quality.
-The smaller Calas are Cala Serena, Cala Esmeralda and Cala d’Or where the area takes its name from.
+Cala Ferrera and Cala Gran are the biggest and have had several blue flags for water and beach quality.
+The smaller Calas are Cala Serena, Cala Esmeralda, and Cala d’Or where the area takes its name from.

 Most of the Calas have individual character and are surrounded by limestone cliffs and small Mallorcan pine trees.
 The water is usually clear and tranquil and makes for ideal swimming and snorkeling conditions.
-It’s good to bear in mind that as the coves are all quite small they do become overcrowded in the peak summer season.
+It’s good to bear in mind that, as the coves are all quite small, they can become overcrowded in the peak summer season.

 Many come to Cala d’Or to dive and/or enjoy boating around the many coves.
-The actual Marina is located a few meters south of Cala d’Or and houses many luxury yachts and sea cruisers.
+The actual marina is located a few metres south of Cala d’Or and houses many luxury yachts and sea cruisers.

 The Mini Golf Bar is in the middle of Cala d’Or.
 Here children and adults can enjoy a family game of 18 holes and have refreshments at the bar.
 As it’s not too large it’s possible to just watch your family play the course while you sit in the bar.

-The children’s playground is just a couple of minutes north from the center of Cala d’Or in Cala Ferrera at the end of the strip in Cala Ferrera.
-There is a large bouncy castle, a play area, bungee trampolines, mini go-karts and little fairground rides.
+The children’s playground is just a couple of minutes north from the centre of Cala d’Or in Cala Ferrera at the end of the strip in Cala Ferrera.
+There is a large bouncy castle, a play area, bungee trampolines, mini go-karts, and little fairground rides.
 Most of the rides have a charge upon entry.

 Cala d’Or tennis club is located to the south of the marina and has five clay courts.
-The courts are open all year, have floodlights and offer tennis coaches to practice with for a fee.
+The courts are open all year, have floodlights, and offer tennis coaches to practise with for a fee.

 For those interested in horse riding at Cala d’Or there is a riding center, ‘Rancho Jaume’, located by the natural park Mondrago at around ten minutes away.
 Riding treks are in the natural park and are ideal for beginners or advanced riders.
 There are various time lengths for rides.

 Located in the Cala Gran beach in Cala d’Or, La Morena Diving offers SCUBA diving courses during the summer season.
-They also offer speedboat rides, snorkeling adventures and cliff diving from selected locations around the coast.
-It’s also possible to hire a private dive instructor and a private boat also.
+They also offer speedboat rides, snorkeling adventures, and cliff diving from selected locations around the coast.
+It’s also possible to hire a private dive instructor or a private boat.

-There are many boat trips offered from Cala d’Or, boats are moored in the marina in Cala d’Or.
-The boat trips on offer are displayed on billboards by the marina, there are plenty of flyers to pick up.
+There are many boat trips offered from Cala d’Or; boats are moored in the marina.
+The boat trips on offer are displayed on billboards by the marina, there are also plenty of flyers to pick up.

-There isn’t a morning market in Cala d’Or but in nearby Santanyi and Felanitx there are traditional morning markets between 9am-1:30pm on Wednesday and Sunday respectively.
-There is a little evening market in the summer on Thursdays in the adjoining Cala Egos south of the marina at Cala d’Or.
+There isn’t a morning market in Cala d’Or but in nearby Santanyi and Felanitx there are traditional morning markets between 9 am-1:30 pm on Wednesday and Sunday respectively.
+There is a little evening market in the summer on Sundays in Plaça de Toni Costa from 6 pm to 11 pm.

 Vall d’Or Golf is one of Mallorca’s verdant courses and is around ten minutes away from Cala d’Or.
 The club offers green fees for 18 holes that range from €85 to €112 depending on the season.
 There are golf accessories such as buggies and trollies to hire, there is also a driving range and a practice green.

 The park is about 10 minutes away from Cala d’Or and there are regular buses and even boat trips from Cala d’Or.
-As this is an area of outstanding natural beauty it becomes very busy in the peak summer season.
+As this is an area of outstanding natural beauty it can become very busy in the peak summer season.